 March 10, 1919: The war over, the Football League holds a meeting to reorganize.
 In the leadup to this meeting, it was suggested -- as it turned out, correctly, even more than they suspected -- that the postwar market for football would be insatiable, and that Division One should be expanded from 20 to 22 teams.

-This was great news for Chelsea, which had finished 19th in Division One; and for Tottenham, which had finished 20th.
+This would seem to have been great news for Chelsea, which had finished 19th in Division One; and for Tottenham, which had finished 20th.
 Now, in spite of their grand ineptitude, they could keep their spaces in Division One and not be relegated, while the top 2 teams from Division Two in the last completed season, 1914-15, Derby County and Preston North End, could still keep their hard-earned promotions.

 But it was revealed that the April 2, 1915 game at Old Trafford had been fixed.
 There you have it: Proof that Manchester United were cheating bastards 26 years before Alex Ferguson was even born.

 Man U were desperate to avoid relegation: Had they lost, they, rather than Chelsea, would have finished 19th.
-Liverpool were willing to accept this loss: Man United was only 33 miles away, and the Scousers didn't want to lose a cheap roadtrip.
+Liverpool were willing to accept this loss: Man United was only 33 miles away, and, with transportation costs being what they were, the Scousers didn't want to lose a cheap roadtrip.

-Imagine Liverpool, who also play Man United this coming Sunday, giving the club that has become their most hated opponents a break that saves them from relegation.
+Imagine Liverpool giving the club that has become their most hated opponents a break that saves them from relegation.
 Better yet: Imagine Man United being in position to be relegated.
 A wonderful thought.

 But Man U were already one of the biggest clubs in the North of England, and a lot of people didn't want them kicked out.
-So Norris had a plan: He would bring several clubs in to vote to keep Man U in the League... if Man U and their allies would vote to bring Arsenal into Division One.
+So Norris -- knighted for his work supporting the war effort, and now known as Sir Henry Norris -- had a plan: He would bring several clubs in to vote to keep Man U in the League... if Man U and their allies would vote to bring Arsenal into Division One.

 It worked: Chelsea rightly got the 21st spot, and Arsenal got the 22nd, even though they had finished 6th in Division Two in 1915.
 (A later check of the results showed they should have been listed as 5th, but that doesn't matter now.)

-This election would seem to have screwed not only Tottenham, but Barnsley (who had finished 3rd in Division Two), Wolverhampton Wanderers (a.k.a.
-Wolves, 4th) and Birmingham City (a.k.a.
+This election would seem to have screwed not only Tottenham, but Barnsley (a Yorkshire club that had finished 3rd in Division Two), Wolves (4th) and Birmingham City (a.k.a.
 Brum or the Brummies, officially 5th) out of that 22nd place.
 Yet all 3 of those clubs have been in the Premier League in recent years, and while their fans don't particularly like Arsenal (many fans admire Arsenal, but few genuinely like them), they never bring up the fact that "You screwed us out of the first division in 1919!"

 Only Tottenham fans do that.
 To this day, Tottenham fans claim that there must have been bribery, that Norris must have paid off some club chairmen to vote Arsenal into Division One.